 An implicit relationship is one where two items are related to each other by virtue of having common data that creates an association between them.
-In contrast, an explicit relationship is one that an archivist manually adds to relate two items.
+In contrast, an explicit relationship is one that an archivist manually adds a relationship between two items.

 The Digital Archive recognizes two kinds of implicit relationships:

 - When an item’s Creator or Publisher matches the Title of an Article, that item is implicitly related to the Article.

 - When an item has the same Address, Place, Source, Subject, or Type as other items, that item is implicitly related to those other items.